£10 Off Orders Over £250 (Inc Vat)

 Draught proofing - sky light - loft hatch

-Draught Insulating Film
+Draught Proof Shrinking Film

 Adding an insulating film to single glazing can be an excellent draught excluder to help keep cold air out.
 It acts as a kind of temporary secondary glazing.
-It's straightforward to fit and effective.
-Here's what you'll need:
+It's straightforward to fit and is very effective.

 • Insulating film